-This does not exclude the combination of different technological areas where relevant.
+(2) This does not exclude the combination of different technological areas where relevant.

-Convergence regions are those set out in Article 5 of Council Regulation (EC) No 1083/2006 of 11 July 2006 laying down general provisions on the European Regional Development Fund, the European Social Fund and the Cohesion Fund - (OJ L 239, 1.9.2006, p.
+^{(&}lt;sup>3) Convergence regions are those set out in Article 5 of Council Regulation (EC) No 1083/2006 of 11 July 2006 laying down general provisions on the European Regional Development Fund, the European Social Fund and the Cohesion Fund and repealing Regulation (EC) No 1260/1999 (JO L 210, 31.7.2006, p.
+25, corrigendum OJ L 239, 1.9.2006, p.
 248).
-This includes "convergence" objective regions, regions eligible for funding from the Cohesion fund, and outermost regions.
+This includes 'convergence' objective regions, regions eligible for funding from the Cohesion fund, and outermost regions.

-- Analysis, development and implementation of research agendas of regional or cross-border clusters and cooperation between them.
-These will include analysis as well as an implementation plan focusing on R&D capacity and priorities.
-Projects will use foresight, benchmarking or other methods, demonstrating expected benefits, such as strengthened links between clusters involved, optimised involvement in European research projects and higher impacts on regional development.
-They could also prepare for interregional pilot actions.
-These activities aim in particular at encouraging improved complementarity between Community regional funds and other Community and national funds. - "Mentoring" of regions with a less developed research profile by highly developed ones based on R&D focused cluster building.
-Transnational regional consortia will mobilise and associate research actors in academia, industry and government to deliver "guidance" solutions with and for technologically less developed regions. - Initiatives to improve integration of research actors and institutions in regional economies, through their interactions at cluster level.
+- "Mentoring' of regions with a less developed research profile by highly developed ones based on R & D focused cluster building.
+Transnational regional consortia will mobilise and associate research actors in academia, industry and government to deliver 'guidance' solutions with and for technologically less developed regions. - Initiatives to improve integration of research actors and institutions in regional economies, through their interactions at cluster level.
 These will include transnational activities to improve links between research stakeholders and the local business communities as well as relevant activities between clusters.
 With the aim of demonstrating benefits of integration, these activities could contribute to the identification of RTD complementarities.